StevenBeyen/Permaction/README.md

 ### Open suggestions

 Here is a list of the suggestions that have been made and that are yet to be discussed or thought before being included to the project:
-- adding possibility to move 3D elements with dynamic update of fitness score.
+- possibility to move 3D elements with dynamic update of fitness score ;
+- extraction of detailed plans (topography, distances, ...) ;
+- selection of interaction priorities between elements, in an advanced user mode ;
+- possibility to parameter permaculture sectors (hot/cold winds, fire risk, undesirable view, ...) during land selection on map ;
+- adding temporal maintenance notion in order to follow land evolution and attention points.

 ### Definitive version